Everything you need to know about scuba diving in Lake Malawi

 The second part, the Confined Water Training consists of a few exercises mostly aimed towards safety and emergency procedures: getting rid of water from your mask, swimming and breathing underwater without a mask, buoyancy, letting go and taking back your regulator (the thing you put in your mouth to breath), and a few other similar things.

-Those are usually done in a pool but in Cape Maclear, and I guess everywhere on Lake Malawi, you’ll do it in the shallows of the leke, in the immediate vicinties of the diving center.
-Water is pretty warm even in summer so exercises and diving can be easily don wearing a diving skinsuit, wear a full wetsuit though if you are prone to feel cold in the water.
+Those are usually done in a pool but in Cape Maclear, and I guess everywhere on Lake Malawi, you’ll do it in the shallows of the leke, in the immediate vicinities of the diving center.
+Water is pretty warm even in summer so exercises and diving can be easily done wearing a diving skinsuit, wear a full wetsuit though if you are prone to feel cold in the water.

 My experience: as a self-tought swimmer, who never underwent any kind of training, some of these exercises gave me a bit of anxiety, especially letting go of the regulator and the mask.
 Wikus (my diving instructor) was again very patient and helped me go through the whole thing at my own pace, without forcing anything.
 I really appreciated that, as I feel I might have failed if pushed too much.